openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 Steps
 #####

-    1. Log into Fuel with preinstalled plugin.
+    1. Log into Fuel web UI with preinstalled plugin.
     2. Create a new environment with following parameters:
         * Compute: KVM/QEMU with vCenter
         * Networking: Neutron with tunnel segmentation